Nickle History, Family Crest & Coats of Arms

 The surname Nickle was first found in Austria, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The name refers to St. Nickolaus, the patron saint of seafaring merchants and the protector of children.

-Important Dates for the Nickle family
+Early History of the Nickle family

 This web page shows only a small excerpt of our Nickle research.
 Another 89 words (6 lines of text) covering the years 1787, 1766, 1582, 1664, 1717, 1761, 1745 and 1756 are included under the topic Early Nickle History in all our PDF Extended History products and printed products wherever possible.